Save your geraniums for next year

 Annual geraniums (Pelargonium hybrids) are amazing — they grow and bloom beautifully from spring to frost without a lot of fuss.
 Then you dig them up in fall, put them in a cardboard box or a paper bag to store over winter and these tough little plants will take off and grow again the following spring.
 Watch our video and read our article below to learn how to save your geraniums over winter so you can enjoy them year after year.

-Dig geraniums in fall before a hard freeze and shake the soil from the roots — no need to wash the roots or remove every bit of soil.
+Be sure to dig up your annual geraniums in fall before a hard freeze and shake the soil from the roots — no need to wash the roots or remove every bit of soil.
 Set the plants in a shady spot and let them dry for a few days.
-This will help avoid mold or mildew during storage.
+This extra step will help avoid mold or mildew during storage.

 Storing geraniums for winter is super easy — you just put them in a cardboard box or a paper bag and close the top.
 Here are some tips to improve their survival: